Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Was ist das Besondere an diesem Projekt?

-In plants, lignin acts like a glue holding together the cellulose fibres.
+In plants, lignin acts like a glue holding together the cellulose fibers.
 Due to this quality, most attempts to exploit the biopolymer have failed.
 This is because when lignin is extracted from the plant, it typically undergoes condensation - a process involving the rapid formation of carbon-carbon bonds that are almost impossible to break once formed.
 However, we have designed a mild lignin extraction method that uses stabilizing molecules (so-called “protection groups”) that prevent the lignin from condensing.
 Our method preserves the full chemical potential of the extracted plant material and allows unprecedented efficiency in the conversion of lignin to smaller platform molecules.
 In turn, these bio-based molecules enable countless novel routes for the production of bulk chemicals in a sustainable fashion.

 Shuai et al., Formaldehyde stabilization facilitates lignin monomer production during biomass depolymerization, 2016, Science, Vol. 354, Issue 6310, pp. 329-333;